xenondevs/Docs/docs/nova/addon/blocks/tileentity/region.md

 !!! note

     `ReloadableRegion` and its implementations are specifically designed to be used with TileEntities.
+    (They're stored inside the TileEntity: Their visual regions get disabled if the TileEntity is unloaded or broken and configured sizes are automatically stored inside the TileEntity data.)
     Therefore, they can only be created using the above mentioned tile-entitiy functions.

 ### Visual Region